pfragkiad/net_notes/README.md

 # Serilog

-To use Serilog include the package `Serilog.AspNetCore`.
+To use Serilog, include the package `Serilog.AspNetCore`.
 In the `appsettings.json` configuration file, include the following section:

 ```json
  "Serilog": {